Stitches (Sutures, Wound Closures)

 - Suture materials vary in their composition and thickness, and the choice of the appropriate material depends upon the nature and location of the wound.

 - Staples, Steri-Strips, Band-Aids, and skin glue can be alternatives to suture material for skin closure.

-- Dissolvable suture material may be used for repair of deep tissues.
+- Dissolvable suture material may be used for the repair of deep tissues.

 - Most sutures are left in place for seven to 10 days.

 The ability to close a skin wound is an important skill learned by medical care providers.
 Whether the skin injury was made by a scalpel in the operating room or by a fall in the street, the decision as to how and when to repair the damage needs to be individualized for each patient and situation.

 The skin has many layers from the epidermis on the outside, to the deeper subcutaneous tissues and the dermis in between.
 Each of these layers has other sub-layers that help the skin perform its functions.
 The skin provides a barrier to the outside world and the dangers of infection, environmental hazards and chemicals, and temperature.
 It contains melanocytes that can darken or tan the skin while protecting the body from ultraviolet radiation.
 It also plays an important role in temperature and fluid regulation.